-Well, I think the time has come to return to the simple pleasures of our childhood, and set aside a lazy Saturday morning.
+Well, we think the time has come to return to the simple pleasures of our childhood and set aside a lazy Saturday morning.
 Invite your friends to join you and see just how good it feels to be a kid again.
-I promise you everyone will have fun, and you'll have little more work to do than setting out cereal boxes, toppings and milk!
+We promise you everyone will have fun, and you'll have little more work to do than setting out cereal boxes, toppings, and milk!

 Setting the Stage

 - Send out invitations with your favorite cartoon character on the front.
 Invite your friends to arrive at 10:00 a.m., late enough to sleep in a little bit, early enough to catch lots of cartoons!

 - Tell your friends that proper attire involves pajamas, accompanied by a teddy bear or blankie.

 - Check out your local television schedule and plan the cartoon line-up for the morning.
 If you really believe that they just don't make cartoons like they used to, rent your favorite Looney Tunes or other cartoons available on video.